tiltshiftnl/bewerkdemarkten-python-api/README.md

 - Create a Python 3 virtual env named `venv` and activate it.
 - Install requirements inside your virtual env with `python -m pip install -r requirements.txt`
-- Create a PostgreSQL database and user, setup PostGIS extension
+- <del>Create a PostgreSQL database and user, setup PostGIS extension</del>
 - Set up and customize the environment variabels, see below
 - Start application with `./bewerkdemarkten.sh`